StevenPorterFiserv/tenants-doc/faq.md

 * Is there a way to quickly convert my swagger 2.0 specs to OpenAPI spec?

 * Is the doc tree or API explorer cached?
+  * Doc tree is cached